What to drink at German Christmas markets: from glühwein to feuerzangenbowle

 Lumumba – ("Lou-moom-bah") A spiked hot chocolate basically.
 Most frequently spiked with rum, but it could also be amaretto or brandy.
 Topped with a big glob of whipped cream.
 For reasons we can’t begin to explain or understand, it could also be called a “Tote Tante” (literally, Dead Aunt, or "Toe-tuh-Tahn-tuh").

-Jägertee or Jagertee – (“Yeah-grrr-teh“) Traditionally a mix of black tea and rum.
+Jägertee or Jagertee – ("Yeah-grrr-teh") Traditionally a mix of black tea and rum.
 Translates as “Hunter’s Tea.”
-Also popular for après-ski at Alpine resorts.
+It is also popular for après-ski at Alpine resorts.
 Also known as “Hüttentee” (Hut tea).

-Eierpunsch – (“eye-ur-poonsch“) Oh, this is a rich, creamy, very sweet drink made from something called “Eierlikör,” which basically is made of eggs, sugar and brandy.
-The German Christmas market drink version of Eierpunsch will usually add a sweet white wine, more sugar, and even potentially some orange or lemon juice, or even more rum!
+Eierpunsch – ("eye-ur-poonsch") Oh, this is a rich, creamy, very sweet drink made from something called “Eierlikör,” which basically is made of eggs, sugar, and brandy.
+The German Christmas market drink version of Eierpunsch typically includes sweet white wine, additional sugar, and sometimes orange or lemon juice, or even more rum.
 Yowzaa!

 Kakao – ("kah-kow") This ain’t your momma’s hot chocolate but comes with your choice of shots of hard spirits like rum or vodka, or liqueurs like Bailey’s or “43,” which is a popular Spanish liqueur made only by one family in Cartegena with 31% (!) alcohol and pronounced "Dreye-unt-fear-zig."